medic/cht-docs/content/en/core/overview/test-data-generator.md

 ### Generate then replicate

-When generating a massive dataset (100,000+ documents) for an existing database with views (e.g. the `medic` database), it may be preferable to actually generate the data into a temporary database (on the same CouchDB instance) and then replicate the data into the target database (e.g. using the Fauxton form at `_utils/#/replication/_create`).
+When generating a massive dataset (100,000+ documents) for an existing database with views (e.g. the `medic` database), it is advisable to generate the data into a temporary database (on the same CouchDB instance) and then replicate the data into the target database (e.g. using the Fauxton form at `_utils/#/replication/_create`).
 The document creation rate for this process (including generating into the temp DB, replicating to `medic` DB, and indexing views) has been measured at `~11,000 docs/min`.

 While the speed gains of this approach are somewhat modest, it has a couple additional benefits:

 - The time spent running the actual generation script is minimal (since docs are added to the temp db at `~360,000 docs/min`).
-So, there is less danger of the script being interrupted or becoming disconnected from the CouchDB instance.
+Therefore, there is less risk of the script being interrupted or becoming disconnected from the CouchDB instance.
 Once all the docs are saved in the temp DB, the replication/indexing happens internally within the Couch instance.
 This is where the vast majority of the time is spent.
 - You can keep your generated dataset in the temp DB for future use, without having to regenerate it each time you want to test with it.